kwilkins/dnd/docs/5e-reference-doc.md

 There is a ritual to resurrect a deceased character, most mid-tier divine spellcasters will typically do this for a price or favor.
 This ritual also follows the magic spell rules for resurrecting a character.

 Ritual requirements:

+* a divine spellcaster
 * a 1,000gp gemstone
 * a significant magic item of permanence
 * a majority of the deceased's body

 ## Combat